cincanproject/tools/README.md

 Tool itself should be latest *stable* version, and it is hopefully installed with previously mentioned VERSION environment variable.
 In this way, we can maintain the actual version of the tool and described version to be identical.

-It is preferable to specify dependency package versions as well, but not mandatory.
+It is preferable to specify dependency package versions as well to maintain repeatability of the builds.

+Base image *should* use specific version instead of latest tag.

 #### Image should run as non-root